Can I Sell My House If It Needs Repairs?

 Even conventional loans can hit snags.
 If the appraiser notes major deficiencies, the buyer's lender may require repairs or reduce the appraised value, which kills the deal when the buyer can't cover the gap.

-If your house needs repairs and you don't want to spend months and tens of thousands of dollars fixing it, get a free cash offer or call (561) 258-9405.
+If your house needs repairs and you don't want to spend months and tens of thousands of dollars fixing it, get a written cash offer or call (561) 258-9405.